 uPVC sash windows provide a low maintenance alternative to a timber sash window restoration.
 This is because they are virtually maintenance free and while they emulate the appearance of authentic timber, they only need a quick wipe down with a damp cloth every now and then to keep them looking and performing their best.

 Many property owners worry that choosing uPVC could reduce the authenticity of traditional sash windows and “cheapen” the look of a property.
 Here at The Rose Collection, we have been working to perfect the sash window since 1977 and have dedicated our time to creating the most authentic uPVC sash windows, down to the last detail.

-Our Ultimate Rose in The Rose Collection is the most authentic sash window in our Rose Collection and perfectly replicates the look and feel of traditional timber sashes.
+Our Ultimate Rose in The Rose Collection is the most authentic sash window in our Rose Collection and perfectly replicates the look and feel of traditional timber sashes – without you needing a sash window restoration!
 The mechanical joinery and authentic window furniture means that your new sash windows will have the most authentic features of timber sash windows.

 Get In Touch